Heat and Wave kernel expansions for stationary spacetimes: The Hadamard expansion

-We are now specialising the Hadamard expansion to our setting of a stationary spacetime $(M,g)$.
-In this case, purely for symmetry reasons, and by uniqueness of the Hadamard coefficients, we know that the Hadamard coefficients are invariant under the product Killing flow on $e^{t (Z_{(1)}+ Z_{(2)})}= e^{t Z_{(1)}} e^{t Z_{(2)}}$ on $M \times M$.
 Note that the Hadamard coefficients are functions defined near the diagonal in $M \times M$.
 Similarly, the distributions $G_\beta$ are defined near the diagonal only.
 This neighborhood of the diagonal can be chosen invariant under the product Killing flow.

-In the ultrastatic case $N=1$ and $\beta=0$ the Hadamard coefficients are invariant under time translation in each variable separately.
+In the ultrastatic (product) case we have $N=1$ for the Lapse function $N$ and $w=0$ for the shift vector field $w$.
+In that case the Hadamard coefficients are invariant under time translation in each variable separately.
 This is however not true in general in the stationary case as we will see below.
 We can write the manifold $M \times M$ as $\R_t \times \Sigma_y \times \R_{t'} \times \Sigma_{y'}$.
 By symmetry the Hadamard coefficients depend only on the difference $t-t'$.
 We therefore can write

 and $\tilde V_k(t,y,y')$ is defined for $|t|$ sufficiently small and $y,y'$ sufficiently close.
 Similarly, the Lorentzian distance function $\Gamma(t,y,t',y')$ is of the form $\tilde\Gamma(t-t',y,y')$ and $\tilde\Gamma(t,y,y)$, as a distribution in $t$, admits an expansion into homogeneous distributions.
 Slightly abusing notations we will denote by $V_k(t,x,y)$ the Hadamard coefficient translated in the $x$-variable by time $t$, in other words $V_k(t,x,y) = V_k(\mathrm{exp}(tZ) x,y)$.
 This is a well defined smooth function for small $t$ and $x,y$ in a neighborhood of the diagonal in $M$.
 In case $x,y$ are on a Cauchy surface this coincides with $\tilde V_k(t,x,y)$.
 We similarly write $\Gamma(t,x,y)$ for the translated square Lorentzian distance function $\Gamma(t,x,y) = \Gamma(\mathrm{exp}(tZ) x,y)$